|Gongfu Cha | White Tea | Yellow Tea | Green Tea | Oolong | Pu-erh Tea | Tea Pots | Photos

 I have added 22 video documentaries about the TEA industry and Master Yixing teapot artists - please look for them on the Tea Photos page - or click here.
 Because there are so many videos, I have added them to the bottom of the Photos Page.
 Barbara and I have done a lot of research to locate these videos.
 Enjoy.

 A few notes on preparing tea – water quality is critical.
-We suggest using Volvic (French), Crystal Geyser, Rocky Mountain, Alaskan Glacier Gold Water, or Poland Springs (all US brands), or Aquator, Bourassa Canadian, or Naya (Canadian brands) bottled water.
+We suggest using Volvic (French), Crystal Geyser, Rocky Mountain, Alaskan Glacier Gold Water, or Poland Springs (all US brands), or Aquator, Bourassa Canadian, Naya (Canadian) bottled water, or good quality RO water (Reverse Osmosis) - this is what Barbara & I use, or .
 The most important properties for good water for brewing superior tea is no hard chlorination, neutral pH (7.0), and a preferred TDS of 30 – 50 ppm.
 Barbara and I use our Reverse Osmosis machine which pre-treats our well water to remove the heavy calcium levels plus ozonation and gives us a TDS of 9 – 20 ppm

 When you are all done brewing your tea in your Yixing tea pot, simply rinse out the tea pot– never use any soap, just cold water.
 Lay the tea pot upside down to drain and air dry on a plastic drain board to prevent any chipping.